Can a Trustee Be a Beneficiary?

 - The trustee defending a trust contest that is valid because the current trust provides them with a larger inheritance

-It may seem simple enough for trustees to not place their personal interests above those of the other beneficiaries, but it can be harder than it seems.
-They may falsely believe that they can use trust funds for personal reasons and return the funds without anyone noticing, but they are required to provide detailed accountings to beneficiaries that contain information about all the assets that entered and left the trust.
+For example, a trustee may falsely believe they can use trust funds for personal reasons if they plan to eventually return the funds to the trust, but they are required to provide accountings to beneficiaries that detail any transactions made with trust assets.
 Beneficiaries should be aware of the trustee’s status as a trustee and beneficiary and be on the lookout for misconduct and/or breaches of trust.

 Sometimes, there may be a conflict of interest that the trustee is not even aware of, which is why it is important for both the trustee beneficiary and beneficiaries of the trust to routinely consult with an experienced trust attorney during the trust administration process.